The Amsterdam-Berlin ICE train service is a great way to travel between the two cities during the day.

 Book your Amsterdam-Berlin tickets

-Book at the NS International site – this is the Dutch Railways international arm, it has a clear interface, payment in euros and no booking fees.
+Or book at the NS International site – this is the official Dutch Railways international arm which offers payment in euros only.

-From mid-2025 it is planned that new ICE-L trains (essentially Spanish made Talgo 230 trains) will be deployed on the Berlin-Amsterdam route.
-These can travel at up to 230kmh so we could see a reduction in the journey time by around 30 minutes.
+Sometime in the future it is planned that new ICE-L trains (essentially Spanish made Talgo 230 trains) will be used on the Berlin-Amsterdam route.
+These can travel at up to 230km/h so we could see a reduction in the journey time by around 30 minutes.

-The Intercity Berlin has a current configuration in 2024 of 9 air-conditioned IC1 rail carriages with a total of 674 seats.
-This is made up of seven 2nd class carriages (seating 632) and two 1st class carriages (seating 42).
+The ICE3neo trains have a total of 439 seats over the 8 carriages.
+This is made up of six 2nd class carriages (seating 340) and two 1st class carriages (seating 99).

-2nd class seats are mainly in a 2-2 open plan configuration with ‘airline style’ unidirectional seating.
-These seats can be reclined slightly using a lever and most have a drop down tray table.
+These seats can be reclined slightly using a lever and have a drop down tray table with device holders.

-The 2nd class seats are comfortable if a little firm – and after about 3 hours you may start to feel this on your bottom!
+They are very comfortable to sit in for the near 6 hour journey.
 Legroom is very good and certainly more than an economy class seat on a plane.

 The 2nd class seating map for a typical carriage looks like this: